thumbliner/thumbliner/small-talk.md

 Any flaws?
 The standard.<br>

-Now let’s be outraged by `insert headline`.
+Let’s be outraged by `insert headline`.
-Let's empathize and stay attuned.<br>
+Let’s empathize and stay attuned.<br>

 You would not say so if you were a pure `insert label`.
 Woah—you made me think this through.<br>